opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/README.md

 ## Understanding the search (range-raptor algorithm implementation)
 The `RangeRaptorWorker` and the `TransitRoutingStrategy` together implement the _range-raptor_ algorithm.
-There is 3 `TransitRoutingStrategy`:
+There is 3 ot the `TransitRoutingStrategy`:
 1. The `StdTransitWorker` is the standard Range Raptor implementation.
 Support both _forward_ and _reverse_ search.
 1. The `NoWaitTransitWorker` is the same as the standard, but it eliminate _wait-time_.
 It support